 Of course, you need a great resume.
 And a concise, focused resume.
 A resume focused on what you’ve done is ok, but a resume focused on what you want to do for your next employer is also important.
 Include your experience in outcome-based phrases, like “consistently exceeded quota” or “sold 8 multi-million dollar accounts in the 3rd quarter.”

-Yes, you need to research your target list, just like you would in sales.
+Yes, you need to research your target list, just like you would in a sales job.
 Make lists of who the key players are, and learn their histories.
 (It’s probably all on LinkedIn!)
 You’ll have a much better idea of who might advocate for you, and many good connections may be one introduction away.

 Use your sales skills

 Cold calling is not dead.
 It’s part of your job search strategy.
 Can you just walk in and expect to walk out with a job?
 Maybe not.
 But you may get an appointment, or make a connection.
-You’ll do some calls in person, some via email, and some via USPS.
+You’ll do some calls in person, some via email and Zoom, and some via USPS.

 Networking is a great way to cold call for a job.
 Your research will tell you where to network to meet the people you need to know.
-Members of the Chamber?
+Are your target companies members of the Chamber?
 Join the Chamber.
 Active in the Red Cross?
 Volunteer.
 Networking with target personnel takes some of the pressure off of both of you, and allows you to be less formal.